TaTooKa/microfate/docs/source/pages/opposition.rst

 effects if the player Characters fail on their Overcome rolls.
 Others could be active actors that do Attack actions on the Characters (Hidden darts, rolling boulders, a far away sniper, etc).
-In those cases, they get a turn just like other adversary NPC, and they can do Attack Actions (and sometimes *Create an Advantage* Actions too!).
+In those cases, they get a turn just like other adversary NPC, and they can do :hoverxref:`Attack <attack-action>` Actions (and sometimes :hoverxref:`Create an Advantage <caa-action>` Actions too!).